-Ann Oliver talks to Disability Horizons about how she came to start her own clothing line, XENI, for people with disabilities, amidst coping with Multiple Sclerosis (MS).
+Ann Olivier talks to Disability Horizons about how she came to start her own clothing line, XENI, for people with disabilities, amidst coping with Multiple Sclerosis (MS).

 I loved my work and the people I met, clients, users of the facilities, fellow design team members and fellow architects.
 In 1990 the year my sister died of it, I was diagnosed with Multiple Sclerosis.
 That is quite a long time ago now and the disease has progressed in my case to the extent that I use a wheelchair to get around and I have quite a lot of difficulty using my hands.

 About 10 years ago I retired from architecture, subsequently also having to retire from painting because of the advancing lack of ability in my hands.